LSchlierf/Bingo-Java/README.md

 ### General

-This code allows you to create and print Bingo cards from txt files.
+This code allows you to create and print [Buzzowrd Bingo](https://wikipedia.org/wiki/Buzzword_bingo) cards from txt files.
 To create a Bingo card, the code uses the entries form the txt files in the [corresponding folder](src/BingoParts/Sets).
 In there, you will find an [example txt file](src/BingoParts/Sets/example.txt) for demonstration purposes.
-It contains the numbers 1 through 30, however the actual entries can be anything you want, including events that might happen.
+It contains the numbers 1 through 30, however the actual entries can be anything you want.
 I also provided two ways to mark them off:

 ### ConsoleGame